twada/twowaysql/README.txt

   IN /*argument name*/(...)

 TwoWaySQL may use bind variable as follows.
-In this case, ctx[:names] is automatically replaced with values in the data.
+In this case, ctx[:names] is automatically replaced with placeholders associated with number of values in the data.

   IN /*ctx[:names]*/('aaa', 'bbb')